sarefo/sarefo.github.io/DuoNat/documentation/Claude DuoNat Whitepaper.md

 ### Current known bugs
 #### Responsive layout
-+ the dialogs should be fully visible and nicely positioned and layouted on big and small screens, in landscape and portrait mode
++ the dialogs should be fully visible and nicely positioned and layouted on big and small screens, in landscape and portrait mode. this is not fully working yet.

 #### Main screen layout
-+ currently, the main screen is optimized for Pixel 6a phones.
++ currently, the main screen is optimized for Pixel 7a phones.
 It should also display cleanly on smaller phones, such as iPhone 7.
 There should be a different display mode for widescreen displays, which ranges from laptop screens to small phone screens.
 During widescreen display, the images should be on the left and the right, with the name tiles between them, one above the other.

 #### Cache problems
 + I currently have some functionality at the beginning of index.html to increase the version number, for cache busting